mikeonefive/MusicLovahz/README.md

 Backend Files

+admin.py: The Django admin interface was customized for better usability.
+Songs and users are displayed with key attributes like title, artist, and email for quick access.
+Filter_horizontal widgets were added to allow easy management of many-to-many fields like songs, likes, and matches directly from the admin panel.
+Message objects are shown using their serialized representation, making it easier to inspect chat content and troubleshoot during development.

-models.py: Defines the User model with songs, likes, and matches relationships, as well as the Song model.
+models.py: Defines the User model with songs, likes, and matches relationships, as well as the Song and Message model.
+The default Django user model was extended to support complex social features.
+Custom many-to-many relationships handle likes, unlikes, and mutual matches, while profile_picture adds optional user personalization.
+Songs are stored with title and artist info for user preferences.
+Messages are timestamped, support read tracking, and are serialized for easy integration with AJAX-based chat.

 forms.py: Contains UserProfileForm for updating profiles and CustomUserCreationForm for user registration.

 views.py: Handles user authentication, profile editing, matchmaking logic, likes/matches updates, sending/receiving messages, and fetching the URLs for audio playback.
+The views in this file handle user authentication, profile management, and matchmaking.
+The login, registration, and profile edit functionality allow users to interact with their accounts, while AJAX-based endpoints enable liking, unliking, and messaging other users.
+Additionally, an audio player is integrated with yt_dlp to stream audio previews from YouTube, adding another interactive element to the experience.

 urls.py: Maps frontend requests to appropriate Django views.